The Most Important Invention the Year You Were Born

 1985: Lithium-ion battery

 There are a lot of modern inventions we take for granted because we forget that just a short time ago, they didn’t exist.
 Case in point: the lithium-ion battery.
 These are the rechargeable batteries that power our laptops, cell phones, electric cars, and so many other items that make our daily lives easier.
 While John B. Goodenough and M. Stanley Whittingham are credited with the battery’s development, it was one Akira Yoshino who brought the first commercialized lithium-ion battery to the masses.
 All three men were awarded the Nobel Prize in Chemistry in 2019 for their stellar work on the invention, according to Science Daily.
+Speaking of batteries, here is the real reason why you don’t see B batteries in your day-to-day life.

 1986: Electronic mailing list